qvalentin/NotEnoughWood/README.md

 - Access the logs of commands, like `docker logs <container-name>`.
 - If the logs are written to disk, you can host these logfiles.
+- Use `cURL` to access the service, or add the plain=true query to the url to show the result without html.
+Like `http://localhost:4200/test.log?plain=true`

 ```shell script
 ███╗░░██╗███████╗░██╗░░░░░░░██╗